newjersey/navigator.business.nj.gov/content/src/certifications/veteran-owned-business.md

 > **After you complete this, you will have:**
 >
-> * Veteran-Owned Business certification
+> * Veteran-Owned Business certificate